kshitisha/caffeinatedbykshitisha/README.md

-# ☕Caffeinated By Kshitisha- Node.js E-Commerce Web App
+# ☕Caffeinated By Kshitisha- E-Commerce Website

 A simple e-commerce web application designed to simulate the shopping experience for a coffee brand.
 It allows users to browse coffee products, sign up/log in, and manage a shopping cart.
 The app is built with Node.js, Express.js, EJS templating, and MariaDB.